What you need to do to comply with regulations on manufactured goods you place on the Northern Ireland market.

 If you are a Northern Ireland business placing goods from outside the UK on the market in Great Britain, you will become an importer under GB rules.
 This includes goods that have been supplied to you (as a distributor) from the EU market that you are now selling in Great Britain.
 See Placing manufactured goods on the market in Great Britain.

-For more information and a list of guides on specific product safety and metrology regulations, see Product safety and metrology from 1 January 2021: Northern Ireland.
+For more information and a list of guides on specific product safety regulations, see Product safety for businesses: A to Z of industry guidance .

 Relevant EU legislation